 Education: Elementary Education (Initial Teacher Licensure)

-Available both online and on-campus, the M.Ed. in Elementary Education with initial teacher licensure program is designed for those who are passionate about working with young children, grades K-6, who would like to become licensed in the state of Colorado.
+Available both online and on-campus in Denver, the M.Ed. in Elementary Education with initial teacher licensure program is designed for those who are passionate about working with young children, grades K-6, who would like to become licensed in the state of Colorado.

 Our teacher education program is based on the philosophy that learning to be a teacher is best accomplished when an understanding of theory and practice is balanced by the knowledge gained through diverse experience in schools.
 Foundational courses will introduce you to theories in education.
 Content (subject area) courses will ensure that you have the depth of knowledge needed to teach in your endorsement area.
 Your professional sequence courses will emphasize field placement and experiential learning and your student teaching semester will be your final culmination in applying what you have learned.

 Regis University's teacher licensure program develops educational leaders who improve and transform society.
 The curriculum emphasizes four distinctive areas: